LastCleanShirt/ani-cli/README.md

 # Goal
 - [x] Making the anime search
 - [x] Making the anime recommendation
-- [] Making anime character search
+- [ ] Making anime character search
+- [ ] Making a custom configuration system for the CLI (using json)

 # FAQ
 ## What is anime_cli?